 Sugar Hill is dependent on water and sewer capacity at the County level, as Gwinnett County Public Utilities provides water and sewer service to the City.
 Several planned or recently completed projects are anticipated to allow the County and its municipalities to accommodate its current rate of growth.
 These projects include construction of the 75 million gallon per day (MGD) Shoal Creek Filter Plant; construction of a second Raw Water Intake/Pump Station on Lake Lanier; design of a 1.5 billion gallon raw water reservoir to meeting peak day water demands and shaving peak power demand; start-up of the Central Service Area Pump Station with two 10 million gallon water tanks and a 40 MGD pump station; design of the 20 MGD North Service Area Pump Station; and rehabilitation of two existing tank/pump station facilities.
-The existing roadway system in the City services a variety of trip lengths and purposes.

 Three major transportation corridors bisect the City: Highway 20, Peachtree Industrial Boulevard, and Buford Highway.
 Highway 20 serves east-west through traffic with some destination-oriented residential and commercial uses along the corridor.
 It is scheduled to be widened from two to four lanes with a forty-four foot median; construction is anticipated to commence in 2006-07.
 Peachtree Industrial Boulevard is predominantly a thru-way as much of it is undeveloped.
 Its proximity to the railroad has led to the development of some industrial uses at the southern end of PIB adjacent to the railroad and Buford Highway.
 The presence of the railroad has also encouraged additional industrial uses along the railroad and along Buford Highway.
 Much of the land abutting Buford Highway, the original north-south corridor to Atlanta, is in unincorporated Gwinnett County.